 What is Negative Self-Talk?

 Self-talk is that “tiny voice in your head”.
-Also known as the “inside voice”, this is the ongoing way in which you talk to yourself.
-Self-talk is our way of making sense of the world around us – sort of like telling a story – what an event means, what it makes us think about, what we should do, etc.
+This is the “inside voice”, this is the way we talk to ourselves.
+Self-talk is our way of making sense of the world around us.
+It is sort of like telling a story.
+For example, it tells us what an event means, what it makes us think about, or what we should do.

-You can think of self-talk as a mental habit.
-Just like we have physical habits like fidgeting, or brushing our teeth before bed, we also have mental habits – some good, and some not so good.
-But all self-talk has a very big impact on you – on what you believe, on how you feel, and on how you view the world around you.
-Basically, it is the way we think about events that influences how we feel about them.
-Those feelings will then affect how we deal with the event.
-If this voice becomes overly critical and negative, it can result in feelings of anxiety, stress, anger, and depression.
+Think of self-talk as a mental habit.
+Just like we have physical habits like fidgeting, or brushing our teeth before bed, we also have mental habits.
+Some of these are good while some are not so good.
+However, all self-talk has a very big impact on us.
+Basically, it is the way we think about things around us that can determine how feel about them.
+Those feelings then affect how we deal with the event.
+If this voice becomes too critical and negative, it can result in feelings of anxiety, stress, anger, and depression.